INTERVIEW WITH Dr AMBIKA PRASAD ADHIKARI

 Nepali Diaspora played a very important role during the Janaandolan last year.

-How do you see the last one and a half years of political development in Nepal
+How do you see the last one and a half years of political development in Nepal ?
+How

 Dr